+The Lists of Appendix Tables, Figures, Schemes, etc. appear in the prefatory material, after the List of Tables and List of Figures (which identify the non-text items that appear in the disquisition chapters).
 All tables, figures, schemes, and non-text elements that appear in the appendices must be included in the prefatory lists.

 Do not combine multiple types of items into the same list.
-For example, if you use both tables and figures in the appendices your disquisition, then you must include a List of Appendix Tables and a List of Appendix Figures.
+For example, if you use both tables and figures in the appendices of your disquisition, then you must include a List of Appendix Tables and a List of Appendix Figures.

-Do not combine the appendix material into the Lists of Tables, Figures, Schemes, etc.
+Do not combine the appendix items into the Lists of Tables, Figures, Schemes, etc. For more information about how to format tables, figures, schemes, and non-text items in the entire disquisition, see Tables, Figures, Schemes, etc.

-- Dot leaders Use dot leaders to connect the last word of each title with the page number where that item appears.
+- Dot leaders – Use dot leaders to connect the last word of each title with the page number where that item appears.

-- Entries The titles that are included in the lists must be identical to the titles that appear in the appendices.
+- Entries – The titles that are included in the lists must be identical to the titles that appear in the appendices.
 This includes wording, punctuation, and capitalization.

 Do not allow headings to extend into the page number column.
 You might need to force a line break.